 Situated near the confluence of the Sprague and Williamson Rivers in southern Oregon, in a small valley surrounded by forested mountains, the rural community of Chiloquin would seem to have ample resources for outdoor recreation.
-But this capital of the Klamath Tribes, who are native to the area and account for a major portion of the population, is nearly landlocked.
+But this capital of the Klamath Tribes (Klamath, Modoc, and Yahooskin peoples) is nearly landlocked.
 Residents of Chiloquin today have little access to surrounding areas that, for thousands of years, sustained and were stewarded by the Klamath Tribes’ ancestors.
 Forced to cede millions of acres to the U.S. government in the 19th Century, the Klamath Tribes and the entire local Chiloquin community have struggled economically since the area’s timber industry declined in the late 1980s.
 Today, there are few outdoor gathering places, especially for children.
 And elements of the rich Klamath culture in this area have faded.

 Art Ochoa, a tribal member and retired educator, was among the community leaders who partnered with TPL on this project.
 He says the new schoolyard filled a void in a community long beset by unemployment and poverty.
 That void was all the more acute given that Chiloquin’s population skews young, with nearly a third of residents under the age of 18, compared with 22 percent nationally.
 About half of the elementary school’s 180 students belong to the Klamath Tribes.

 “In Chiloquin, there’s an open field right in the middle of town, but that’s where young adults who might be making unhealthy and unwise choices hang out,” Ochoa says.
 “So people don’t feel safe letting their kids go there and play.
 Having a place to go that’s safe has a tremendous impact on the community, and people appreciate that.”